python/cpython/Doc/c-api/intro.rst

    single: PyErr_Clear()
    single: Py_XDECREF()

-This example represents an endorsed use of the :keyword:`goto` statement  in C!
+This example represents an endorsed use of the ``goto`` statement  in C!
 It illustrates the use of :cfunc:`PyErr_ExceptionMatches` and :cfunc:`PyErr_Clear` to handle specific exceptions, and the use of :cfunc:`Py_XDECREF` to dispose of owned references that may be *NULL* (note the